marie-phu-qui/snake/README.md

 # Snake,
 ## a snake game in React.js

-It is hard to come back to coding after a wee while.
+It is hard to come back to coding after a wee while (2 months for myself, between travel and off grid holidays).
+The imposter syndrom kicks in !
 This is the first of a sequence of easy to reach on your own project that I setted for myself.
 I love coding, but what I love the most about it is coding in groups/pair.
 Having a coding buddy makes the whole creation process a bigger and better pumped up time and victories are celebrated more.